 The school year had just ended.
 The relief of having finished another set of semester exams seemed to pump my adrenaline as I bounced along the busy road to the bookstore in my navy blue jilbab.
 It certainly felt good to be able to read what I really wanted again, and not just what I had to.

 To my chagrin, I found out that almost all the prices had doubled, some even tripled!
-The economy was relentlessly taking a nose dive.
+The economy was relentlessly taking a nosedive.
 After a long search, I finally found some books that looked interesting and whose price tags didn’t scare me off.
 I couldn’t wait to bury myself in these pages!

 ‘The Happiest Woman in the World’ with its yellow and green hardcover attracted me first, and believe me when I say, it was worth the reading and more so, the sharing!

-Non boredom alert!
+Non-boredom alert!
 I know there are some of us who find some Islamic non-fiction books pretty boring; I do find some boring myself really, probably because of the monotonous ways in which some of them are written and sometimes their bulkiness.
-However I can assure you that this book is nothing like that and it’s non-fiction!
+However, I can assure you that this book is nothing like that and it’s non-fiction!

 ‘The Happiest Woman’ as I like to call it, is unique in a lot of ways.
 The book is divided into chapters, each chapter containing a set of ‘lessons’, each lesson (not more than a page and half at most) begins on a fresh page with either a quote from the Quran or ahadith, followed by the title of the lesson then the story (or otherwise) which constitutes the lesson and then the final word, in form of an interesting wise saying.
-My favourite parts are the final words, they summarise each lesson in an interesting way that engraves it in your mind for a long time.
+My favorite parts are the final words, they summarise each lesson in an interesting way that engraves it in your mind for a long time.
 How do you like this: ‘plant a tasbih (subhanallah) in a second, an idea in a minute and a deed in an hour’?

 The lessons are totally unconnected to each other; this allows you to pick and choose which chapter or which lesson to read at any time, you don’t necessarily have to read the book sequentially.
 You can even make it some sort of a companion, to read some of the lessons during your little free times in between chores or other activities during the day.

 Wonder why this book is exceptional?
 ‘The Happiest Woman’ seeks to give insightful lessons on how to be happy and remain so content, in this very tempting, unhappy and transient world.
-While not disputing the fact that ultimate, unalloyed happiness lies only in jannah.
-The author through these very short and precise lessons affirms that long lasting happiness can be achieved in this world too without necessarily having a perfect life!
+While not disputing the fact that ultimate, unalloyed happiness lies only in Jannah.
+The author through these very short and precise lessons affirms that long-lasting happiness can be achieved in this world too without necessarily having a perfect life!

 Three lessons from the book which have become engraved in my heart are that true happiness lies in monotheism-belief in the Almighty Allah alone and worshipping Him; the happiness of worldly comfort and luxuries are only transient and even become a burden when not accompanied by the happiness of faith, and that patience in times of hardship and grief leads to happiness and ease.
 No doubt, there are many more lessons from the book, and I wish I could mention them all because each of them is very important.